fangyiwen/YiwenFang-Book/README.md

 ## Chapter 5

 * I am starting doing Express and GraphQL.
 Express and REST API are investigated for its functions.
 The About API is a simple API in GraphQL.
 Note: graphql@14.2.1 is required to be installed for this part.
+* Create GraphQL schema file separately from the JavaScript file. `fs` module and the `readFileSync` function are required to read the file into a string.
+Note: Add `-e js,graphql` to watch for changes in the server directory.

 ---